 So that’s what to do before meditation.
 Now let’s look at what to do after meditation

 You need to know what to do after meditation so that you get the most out of your practice.
-Essentially, you want to take steps to maintain your Zen after meditating.
-So let’s look at how to do that.
+You want to take steps to maintain your Zen after meditating.
+So, let’s look at how to do that.

+While we’re on the topic of what to do after meditation, set yourself up for tomorrow.
 Say, “I’ll meditate again tomorrow.”
 You want to commit to your practice and make sure you meditate again the next day.
-So before you do anything else, tell yourself that you will meditate again tomorrow, and choose a time when you will meditate.
+So, before you do anything else, tell yourself that you will meditate again tomorrow, and choose a time when you will meditate.

 Set your intention.
 The key to staying mindful is to consciously set your intention as you go about your day.
 Immediately after meditating, tell yourself the one thing you are going to do.
 Then perform that one action in a mindful way.
 Once you complete that action, set your intention again for your next action, and so on.
 In this way, you are consciously going about your day moving from one intention to the next.

-Take mindful moments.
 In my experience, the key to a good day is maintaining my meditative state after meditating.
-One great way to do this is to take a mindful moment every hour.
-This is a short time (about one minute) in which you will close your eyes, breathe, and recall the way you felt after meditating (calm and focused).
+One fantastic way to do this is to take a mindful moment every hour.
+This is a brief time (about one minute) in which you will close your eyes, breathe, and recall the way you felt after meditating (calm and focused).
 These mindful moments will help you to carry your Zen with you throughout the rest of the day.